anjumArnab/Chat-Bridge/README.md

 # Chat Bridge

-A Flutter application integrated with a Node.js server that receives Facebook Messenger messages via webhooks and forwards them to Flutter clients in real-time using Socket.IO
+This application integrates with a Node.js server that receives Facebook Messenger messages via webhooks and forwards them to Flutter clients in real-time using Socket.IO